KAIST-Visual-AI-Group/Diffusion-Project-Illumination/README.md

 ```
 python eval.py --fdir1 {$FDIR1} --fdir2 {$FDIR2} --save_dir {$SAVE_DIR}
 ```
-`fdir1` and `fdir2` refer to the paths of the ground truth and generated images, respectively, and `save_dir` is the path where the evaluation output file will be saved.
+`$FDIR1` and `$FDIR2` refer to the paths of the ground truth and generated images, respectively, and `$SAVE_DIR` is the path where the evaluation output file will be saved.

 ## Acknowledgement
 We appreciate the authors of [OpenIllumination](https://oppo-us-research.github.io/OpenIllumination/) for releasing their dataset to public.